vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Berkeley.
 I first went to Trader Joe's, where I checked out at 5:38 PM with cashier Baylee.
 I then went to Udupi Palace, where I ordered spinach masala dosa and paid by cash.

+## Friday July 3

+In the evening (between 4 PM and 5 PM) I went to downtown Berkeley and ordered spinach masala dosa from Udupi Palace.
+I considered going to Trader Joe's but was dissuaded by the long line there.